Top 10 Free Things to do in Cork City, Ireland (2025 Guide)

 5. The English Market

 Stroll through the English Market while soaking up the atmosphere and listening to the local traders telling their tales.
 The Market is the set for the Irish Comedy “The Young Offenders”, fans will recognise many of the stalls in the markets and also many sites around the City in Opera Lane, The Shakey Bridge in Fitzgerald Park.
+It’s one of the best things to do in Cork on a rainy day, offering a cosy, authentic taste of the city under one roof.

 6. The Nano Nagle Place